Turn the care you already give, into meaningful work — while nurturing tamariki in a way that fits your whānau and lifestyle.

 Why Choose the Wildlings?

-- Incentives for Referring other Educators to Join the Wildlings (terms and conditions apply)
+- Referral Incentives – Receive rewards for introducing other educators to The Wildlings (terms and conditions apply).

 7 Day Licence

 The Wildlings holds an uncommon seven day licence, allowing Educators to work on weekends.
-Working one of both weekend days increases the chances of a family wanting to place a child with you, if they work weekends.
+Working one or both weekend days, increases the chances of a family wanting to place a child with you, if they work weekends.

 After School OSCAR